lnrri3665421/notes/README.md

 # 2023-11-25
 - Today's programming wisdom is to always prioritize the user' experience.
 When designing and developing software, keep the end user in mind and prioritize their needs.
 This means creating intuitive interfaces, easy-to-use menus, and clear instructions.
 By focusing on the customer and their experience, you can create software that is not only effective but also enjoyable to use.
 Additionally, always be open to learning new skills and technologies, as the industry is constantly evolving.
 Finally, don't be afraid to reach out to your peers or the community for help, advice, or new ideas.
 Remember, teamwork makes the dream work!

+# 2023-11-26
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote humorously highlights the ongoing challenge programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
+It serves as a reminder to always consider the end-user when designing and coding, and to continually strive for simplicity and robustness in our programs.